 - 2 tablespoons honey

-- 1 large apple peeled, cored, and sliced
+- 1 large apple cored and sliced

-- Heat oven to 350F and grease an oven proof pan.
-Put the pan in the oven with the apples so they can soften while the oven heats up.
+- Heat oven to 200°C (400°F).
+Put the pan in the oven to pre-heat while the oven heats up (I use a 20cm cast iron pan).

 - Separate the eggs and place the egg whites into a mixing bowl.
 Whisk or beat until soft peaks form.
 Set aside.2 large eggs